 So, what is JavaScript used for in terms of SPA development?
 AngularJS, for example, is a client-side js-framework that uses bidirectional data binding.
 Data binding updates the view automatically when a model changes and vice versa.
 AngularJS can maintain both the controller and model within the client’s browser.

-ReactJS is another widely used JavaScript framework to create single-page applications.
+ReactJS is another widely used JavaScript framework for creating single-page applications.
 Some of the advantages of ReactJS include:

 6. Data Visualization

-Data visualization is another area where JavaScript is used extensively.
-There are plenty of data visualization libraries with JavaScript that help you produce great 2D and 3D images, graphics, charts, and objects.
+Data visualization is another area in which JavaScript is used extensively.
+Developers can use any JavaScript library for data visualization that helps in producing 2D and 3D images, graphics, charts, and objects.

 The global data visualization market is expected to reach $7.76 billion by 2023, reported Statista.